 College Contact: Pharmacy Practice

-In an effort to establish consistency with patient records maintained by other health care providers, updated record keeping and scanning practices became a requirement effective March 14, 2011 in accordance with Ontario Regulation 264/16 (Drug and Pharmacies Regulation Act).
-The regulation establishes record-keeping requirements, including that a pharmacy shall make and maintain a scanned electronic copy of every original written prescription pursuant to which a drug is dispensed as well as a copy of the information required by subsection 156 (1) of the Act and retain those electronic copies as part of the patient record.
+Recordkeeping requirements are established in accordance with Ontario Regulation 264/16 (Drug and Pharmacies Regulation Act), s.
+20 and 21.
+In addition, the Record Retention, Disclosure, and Disposal Guideline specifies that a pharmacy is required to make and maintain a scanned electronic copy of every original prescription pursuant to which a drug is dispensed as well as a copy of the information required by subsection 156 (1) of the Act and retain those electronic copies as part of the patient record.

 The Patient Record

 A patient record is the complete account of a patient’s care, comprising personal health information collected or generated by the pharmacy in any form or medium.
 It is comprised of the patient profile, scanned copy of the original prescription, prescription information, dispensing record of all prescriptions (new and refill) with pharmacist/technician authorization and any documentation or information about the patient, including for example:

 - Dialogue with patients or